 WHAT BUYERS MUST KNOW

-Here is a list of what folks must figure out before they can buy anything, regardless of how well your solution matches or how great their need.
+Here is a list of what folks must figure out before they can buy anything.
 And the time it takes them to do this is the length of the sales cycle.
 Indeed, they can’t define what they need until this is completed:

 • Stakeholders: Have all stakeholders who have been part of maintaining the status quo been assembled?
 Have those who will be part of the solution been included and driving the initiative?
 Have they reached agreement on the specific modifications needed?
 Do they know, and have agreed to, their roles within the processes of the New?
 Are they aware how their responsibilities will change?
 Is there supervision or leadership in place to facilitate them through change?
 Do they all – all – believe the New will maintain the team’s values and goals and offer more efficiency?
 Have the stakeholders had a say in any transition and had their voices and ideas added?